 By 2005, deferred maintenance, earthquakes, and heavy rains had taken a toll on the Ennis House.
 Foundations and walls had begun to fail, and the situation grew so dire that the National Trust for Historic Preservation included the home on its 2005 list of America's 11 Most Endangered Places.
 Work to stabilize and restore the house began in 2006, earning a Conservancy Preservation Award in 2008.

-For inquiries about the Ennis House, contact Frank Quintero at email@example.com.
+For inquiries about the Ennis House, please contact email@example.com.